finsberg/ldrb/docs/source/lv_demo.rst

     df.File('lv_sheet.xml') << sheet
     df.File('lv_sheet_normal.xml') << sheet_normal

-    # If you run in paralell you should skip the visualization step and do that in
+    # If you run in parallel you should skip the visualisation step and do that in
     # serial in stead.
 In that case you can read the the functions from the xml
     # Using the following code
     # V = ldrb.space_from_string(fiber_space, mesh, dim=3)